 In addition to genetic changes, researchers have identified many personal and environmental factors that may contribute to a person's risk of developing prostate cancer.
 These factors include a high-fat diet that includes an excess of meat and dairy and not enough vegetables, a largely inactive (sedentary) lifestyle, obesity, excessive alcohol use, or exposure to certain toxic chemicals.
 A history of prostate cancer in closely related family members is also an important risk factor, particularly if the cancer occurred at an early age.

 Many cases of prostate cancer are not related to inherited gene changes.
-These cancers are associated with somatic mutations that occur only in certain cells in the prostate.
+These cancers are associated with somatic variants that occur only in certain cells in the prostate.

 Other Names for This Condition